hilbix/tino/howto/css/img-question.md

 - Requiring `style-src 'unsafe`, as this makes the page insecure (XSS), as the name suggest
 - Requiring `style-src data:`, as this makes the page insecure as well
 - Requiring JavaScript/JQuery/etc.

+Allowed is to require an `img` being wrapped into several `div` with several `style` and/or use HTML attributes etc.